MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-monitor-your-logic-apps.md

 After you [create a logic app](logic-apps-create-a-logic-app.md), you can check the performance and full run history in the Azure portal.
-When you set up services like Azure Log Analytics, Azure Diagnostics, and Azure Alerts, you can also log diagnostic data, monitor events in real-time, and get alerts for events that might indicate failures or other problems, for example, "when more than five runs fail within an hour."
+When you set up services like Azure Log Analytics, Azure Diagnostics, and Azure Alerts, you can also log diagnostic data, monitor real-time events, and get alerts for events that might indicate failures or other problems, for example, "when more than five runs fail within an hour."